sruben1/Text-Terminal/README.md

 Its key features are:

 * Good handling of large files.
-* Efficient Undo and Redo implementation.
+* Nearly infinite Undo and Redo capability.
-* Real time word and line count statistics.
+* Real time word and line count statistics (fast and in realtime, even in very large files).
+* Automatic file backups before each file save.
 * Find and Find & Replace functions.
 * Mouse support.
 * X11 integrated cut, copy, paste support.

 ## Requirements

-* A 64-bit Linux system.
+* A 64-bit Linux system (or even WSL).
 * A Linux shell compatible with the ncurses API.
 * xclip must be installed for cut, copy and paste.
-* ncursesw version 6 and dependencies
+* ncursesw version 6 and dependencies.

 ## Usage